ibm-cloud-docs/speech-to-text-data/speech-install.md

       [Managing your datastores](/docs/speech-to-text-data?topic=speech-to-text-data-speech-datastores)
     </td>
     <td>
-      Administering the Minio and PostgreSQL datastores.
-For Minio, topics include security secrets, operation mode, and storage.
+      Administering the MinIO and PostgreSQL datastores.
+For MinIO, topics include security secrets, operation mode, and storage.
 For PostgreSQL, the page describes setting access credentials.
     </td>